Overview

 There is an old saying about life that feels true to my relationship with painting: you don't know until you try.
 Every time I paint, I learn something new.
 The deeper I go into the medium, the more I realize there is no ceiling to what there is to know.
 That paradox is a gift.
 I am a painter because painting is a journey of mind, body, and soul, rooted in exploration rather than destination.

 His process remains open and adaptive, with paintings evolving through revision and chance.
-Alongside his abstractions, his representational works build from observation, imagination, and memory, resulting in alive images that feel both intimate and universal.
+Alongside abstractions, his representational works build from observation, imagination, and memory.
+They feel intimate and universal.

 Lankin's practice is shaped by more than twenty-five years of studio work and a sustained engagement with art history, alongside over a decade working as a gallery guide at the Solomon R. Guggenheim Museum.
 This long immersion has sharpened his attention to seeing, material evaluation, and the history of things.
 His life spent between dense urban environments and immersive natural settings continue to inform his sense of rhythm, space, patterns, and light.

 His paintings engage the picture plane as an active field and a window into worlds.
-A combination he feels is essential to a good painting.
-Paint is treated as both substance and event, built, disrupted, and reworked through direct physical engagement.
+A slippery combination he feels is essential to a good painting.
+Paint is treated as both substance and image.
 Each work develops according to its own internal logic, emphasizing responsiveness over preconception.

-In a cultural landscape shaped by speed and image saturation, Lankin's work insists on attention, risk, and presence.
-His paintings unfold over time, offering space for reflection, dialogue, and embodied perception rather than resolve into fixed meaning.
+In a cultural landscape shaped by speed and image saturation, Lankin's work insists on invention, risk, and presence.
+His paintings unfold over time, rather than resolve into fixed meaning.

 Lankin’s work is held in public and private collections and has been shown across institutional, commercial, and public contexts.
-He lives and works between Manhattan, New York and Florianópolis, Brazil.
+He lives and works between Brasil and USA.

 EDUCATION